-Consultant Staff Changes
+Staff Changes

-The Contractor will maintain continuity of all staff and any consultants under contract throughout the course of the contract.
+The Contractor will maintain continuity of the Consultant Team staff throughout the course of the contract.
 All changes in staff will be subject to NYSED approval.
 The replacement Consultant(s) with comparable skills will be provided at the same or lower hourly rate.
+The contractor will verify criminal records checks on all employees assigned to this project now and in the future and assure that no employee, or subcontractor has been convicted of any crime against children